 Military Officer Education Programs

-The University of Michigan, in cooperation with the armed services of the United States, provides an opportunity for eligible students to earn a commission from the Army, Navy, Marine Corps and Air Force upon completion of the degree and commissioning requirements.
+The University of Michigan, in cooperation with the armed services of the United States, provides an opportunity for eligible students to earn a commission from the Army, Navy, Marine Corps, Air Force, and Space Force upon completion of the degree and commissioning requirements.
 This opportunity is available through enrollment in the Military Officer Education Program (MOEP), which is known nationally as the Reserve Officers Training Corps (ROTC).

-All three officer education programs (Army, Navy, and Air Force) offer four and two-year program options, financial benefits and scholarship opportunities.
+All three officer education programs (Army, Navy, and Air Force) offer two-, three-, and four-year program options, financial benefits and scholarship opportunities.
 Minor variations, however, do exist among the programs and students should consult the specific information under the applicable program.

 Financial Benefits

-All students enrolled in advanced (junior and senior year) officer education courses, whether or not on scholarship, receive a monthly stipend for the academic year.
-Uniforms, required books and equipment are furnished to students.
+All students on scholarship and enrolled in advanced (junior and senior year) officer education courses, receive a monthly stipend for the academic year.
+Uniforms, required books for ROTC courses, and equipment are furnished to students.
 Additionally, pay and travel allowances are provided for attendance at summer field training courses.

 Scholarships